Summer school: Evidence-based lifestyle medicine

 5. Acquire knowledge and skills in prescribing physical activity for health promotion and in common illnesses; know how to evaluate patients prior to physical activity and how to motivate them to action

-6. Understand the relationship between stressful situations and illness, how they are expressed, and their causes, and acquire tools for managing their own and their patients' stress
+6. Understand the relationship between chronic stress and illness, how it is expressed, and what the main causes are, and acquire tools for managing their own and their patients' stress

 7. Be aware of the harms of smoking, and receive tools to support patients in smoking cessation